Shinseeker/New-module-week5/README.md

 # New-module-week5
-this is extra credit demonstrates how to download modules from online.
+This repo will demonstrate how to download modules from online.